assholehoff/VetBackup-VMware/README.md

 4. Compress and send outside VM
 5. Send copy of zip file outside computer

+Like before, scheduling and triggering is handled in macOS.
+I find `launchd(8)` to be way, _way_ easier and more reliable than the Windows Task Scheduler.

 ## TODO

 - Some kind of check on the copy.
 I have yet to find a better method than raising an alarm when a copy is significantly smaller than previous copies.